NejibK/techExcellence/README.md

 # Welcome to the TechEx Operation Day

-Welcome to the TechExcellence Operation Day and thank you for your interest into AI Chatbots and Natural Language Processing (NLP).
+Welcome to the TechExcellence Operation Day and thank you for your interest into AI Chatbots.

 ## Login to MS Azure

-1. We have 20 MS Azure Accounts at your disposal.
-Please request your credetials to Nejib or Amin (Workshop presenters), to be able to participate to this hand-on workshop (recommended).
+1. Please request your credetials  to the Workshop presenters, to be able to participate to this hand-on workshop (recommended).

-2. Once you have you credentials, please launch your favorit navigator and go to: https://portal.azure.com
+2. Launch your favorit navigator and go to: https://portal.azure.com

-3. Enter the username & password that was provided to you.
-You should be forwarded to the MS Azure Home portal.
+3. Enter username & password that were provided to you.
+You should be forwarded to MS Azure Home portal.

 4. These Credentials are available for XXXX TIME and enable you to XXXXX SERVICES / BUDGET ...

-## You first step on MS Azure
+## Create Ressource needed

-1. Create a new ressource (a "+" symbol should be shown under Azure Services).
-Also, you can expand the Menu bar of the left side of the Home portal and click on "+ Create a ressource".
+1. Create a new Web App Bot
+    1.1. "+" symbol should be shown under Azure Services) - or 1.1.
+Expand the Menu bar of the left side of the Home portal and click on "+ Create a ressource".
+    1.2.
 You will be forwarded to Azure Marketplace.

-2. Type "Web App Bot" in the search field.
+    1.3.
+Type "Web App Bot" in the search field.

-3. Click Create
+    1.4.
+Click Create

+2. Fill creationn form
-4. Name your bot "Echo_<number>_<name>"
+    2.1.
+Name your bot "Echo_<number>_<name>"

-5. Subscription should be automatically selected, if not select the active one

-6. Create a new ressource group: use the naming pattern TechExcellence_<number>_<name>
+    2.2.
+Subscription should be automatically selected, if not select the active one 2.3.
+Create a new ressource group: use the naming pattern TechExcellence_<number>_<name>

-7. Location: Germany West Central
+    2.4.
+Location: Germany West Central

-8. Pricing F0 (10K first messages are free)
+    2.5.
+Pricing F0 (10K first messages are free)

-9. Appname is automatically defined -> not to be changed
+    2.5.
+Appname is automatically defined -> not to be changed 2.6.
+SDK Language: Node.JS
+    2.7.
+Template: Echo Bot
+    2.8.
+Application Insights: Off

+3. App Service & Webb App Bot will be created in your newly created Ressource Group

 # Echo Bot template